fees

 Your condo maintenance fees are directly proportional to the total square foot area of your unit.
 In case of any dispute, a real estate lawyer will intervene to try to resolve it.

-What is the Condominium Owner’s Contribution?
+What Is the Condominium Owner's Contribution?

 The condominium owner pays a fixed amount which gets added to the building's reserve fund.
 They also contribute towards condo buildings insurance.